replayio/docs/src/app/test-runners/cypress-io/page.md

 ## Inspect network calls

-Replays capture all network communication and display it the same way you would expect to see it in your favourite browser’s network panel.
+Replays capture all network communication and display it the same way you would expect to see it in your favorite browser’s network panel.

 Network calls are the biggest contributor to asynchronous issues, as responses from server return in different times and sizes.
 Replay DevTools allow you to inspect every API call and resource fetch, and view headers, payloads, server responses and even timings and stack trace.